 Resident Evil 6 & 7 Retrospective

 It might seem obvious to start this with throwing Resident Evil 6 under the bus, but it’s the sort of catharsis anyone who has played it desperately needs.
-R 6 is big, sprawling, dumb blockbuster, probably designed in a vain effort to appease the Transformers generation.
+Resident Evil 6 is a big, sprawling, dumb blockbuster, probably designed in a vain effort to appease the Transformers generation.
 I don’t even want to think about how much money Capcom blindly threw at this game.
 It had a 600 man team working around the clock to produce as much devastatingly mediocre content as possible.
 The true horror of Resident Evil 6 is realising halfway through Leon’s campaign you still have 18 hours to go.
 But hey, it’s co-op.
 That’s fun right?
 You and a buddy can laugh at the game together, maybe even sharing a few laughs with the game.
 Though, after every numbingly explosive hour passes, Resident Evil 6’s novelty fades like Leon S. Kennedy’s optimism with every canon appearance, and you’re stuck just playing the game.
 And if you haven’t guessed yet, it’s not a very good one.

 Resident Evil 6 is like a midlife-crisis in the form of a video game, as it absorbs every other then-contemporary video game via osmosis.
 Every other level feels like a different game, done badly.
 Leon’s campaign starts in true Resident Evil style: slow zombies, calculated gameplay and true spooks.
 Of course, it doesn’t last long since about an hour or so later you’re piloting a helicopter through the burning streets of China via QTE and wind up crashing it straight through an office of a skyscraper, which is only a fragment of that bombastically stupid scene.
 Chris’s campaign is basically Gears of War, in the worst way.
 Zombies with guns?
 Hell yeah they’re here, baby.
 What’s that?
 Nobody asked for that?
 Oops.
 Gameplay-wise, Jake’s campaign is the most interesting as it plays like a stiff as hell brawler.
 It’s easily the most fun to play, which admittedly isn’t saying much, and the repetition of previously played levels completely diminishes any fun you may or may not be having.